dioapw/school-project-machine-learning-classification/README.md

 - Premium --> The amount of premium to be paid per year.
 - Channel_Sales --> Channel code to contact customers (email, telephone, etc.)
 - Duration_Subscription --> How long has the customer been a client of the company
+- Interested --> 1 : Customers are interested, 0 : Customers are not interested